wojtas000/Deep_Learning/RNN/README.md

 3. Load `model\\best_gru_label_vs_unknown.h5` model.
 4. Predict labels for test data with model and preprare kaggle submission

-The example of such submission can be found in `example.ipynb` file
+The example of such submission can be found in `ensemble.ipynb` file (for submitting result for GRU and ensemble)